 Jesus' Teaching on Hell by Samuel G. Dawson

 I was righteously indignant when, a number of years ago, a caller uttered these words on a call-in radio show I was conducting.
 Perturbed by his haphazard use of Scripture, I pointed out to him and the audience, that hell couldn't possibly be something invented by Catholic theologians because Jesus talked about it.
 I forcefully read some of the passages where Jesus did, and concluded that hell couldn’t possibly be the invention of an apostate church.

-I now believe that hell is the invention of Roman Catholicism; and surprisingly, most, if not all, of our popular concepts of hell can be found in the writings of Roman Catholic writers like the Italian poet Dante Alighieri (1265-1321), author of Dante’s Inferno.
-The English poet John Milton (1608-1674), author of Paradise Lost, set forth the same concepts in a fashion highly acceptable to the Roman Catholic faith.
+I now believe that while the Western concept of hell found in most Christian denominations comes primarily through Roman Catholicism, the roots of this doctrine go much deeper.
 Yet none of our concepts of hell can be found in the teaching of Jesus Christ!
-We get indignant at the mention of purgatory—we know that’s not in the Bible.
-We may also find that our popular concepts of hell came from the same place that purgatory did-Roman Catholicism.
 The purpose of this study is to briefly analyze Jesus’ teaching on hell (more correctly gehenna, the Greek word for which hell is given), to see whether these popular concepts are grounded therein.

 A Plea for Open-Mindedness as We Begin